haytonoei/Trusted-execution-enviroment/README.md

 Sample use cases: Intel SGX, AMD SEV

-hardware-based encryption offering isolation + attestation
+hardware-based encryption offering isolation + attestation; protects data in use as well

 "tamper resistant processing environment that runs on a separation kernel